-- 1. That the Council build a library on the Riccarton High School land, with frontage onto the Main South Road, subject to the following: - (a) all necessary statutory consents being obtained, including resource and building consents; - (b) formal documentation being entered into upon terms and conditions approved by the Council's Director of Finance and the Legal Services Manager, including: - (i) a lease from the Crown (Ministry of Education) to the Council for a term of 50 years less a day; - (ii) a licence to occupy and/or a contract between the Council and Riccarton High School Board of Trustees; - (c) the Council confirming at the Annual Plan meeting on 16 July 2002 the provision made in the Draft Annual Plan of \$500,000 in the 2004/05 financial year and \$2,594,000 in the 2005/06 financial year; - (d) any other legal matters being resolved to the satisfaction of the Council's Legal Services Manager, including the Crown's consent under the Resource Management Act 1991 in relation to its designation.
+- That the Council build a library on the Riccarton High School land, with frontage onto the Main South Road, subject to the following conditions: - (a) All necessary statutory consents being obtained, including resource and building consents; - (b) Formal documentation being entered into upon terms and conditions approved by the Council's Director of Finance and the Legal Services Manager, including: - (i) a lease from the Crown (Ministry of Education) to the Council for a term of 50 years less a day; - (ii) a licence to occupy and/or a contract being entered into between the Council and Riccarton High School Board of Trustees: - (c) Any other legal matters being resolved to the satisfaction of the Council's Legal Services Manager, including the Crown's consent under the Resource Management Act 1991 in relation to its designation. - 2.
+That the Riccarton Wigram Community Board be fully involved in the future discussions and decisions in the establishment of the Library on the Riccarton High School site.